-Module I In the first lesson we will cover the areas and characteristics of economic history and the main methodological problems related to use of historical sources and their interpretation.
-The subsequent lessons will focus in depth on the following topics: The movement of population in the pre-industrial age Agriculture, urban and rural manufacturing Maritime traffic and commercial networks The industrialization process in England its spread to other countries Module II Demographics: components of demographic turnover (birth rate, mortality and migration) and demographic transition.
+In the first lesson we will cover the areas and characteristics of economic history and the main methodological problems related to use of historical sources and their interpretation.
+The subsequent lessons will focus in depth on the following topics.
+The movement of population in the pre-industrial age.
+Agriculture, urban and rural manufacturing.
+Maritime traffic and commercial networks.
+The industrialization process in England and its spread to other countries.
+Components of demographic turnover (birth rate, mortality and migration) and demographic transition.
 Population growth and the age pyramid, biological standard of living, in particular life expectancy, nutrition and epidemiological transition.
-Production and work: change in the sectorial structure, production and employment in agriculture, industry and transport.
-Change in energy production and consumption.
+Globalization and deindustrialisation.
+The 1929 crisis.
+The Marshall Plan and post-war reconstruction.
+The economic integration of Europe.
+The end of the Bretton Woods system.
+The new industrial models.
 Wealth and poverty: the growth of income and wealth, and economic inequality.
-Non Attending students Students who will not attend the course are advised to study the following texts: R. Cameron, L. Neal, A Concise Economic History of the World: From Paleolithic Times to the Present, Oxford, Oxford University Press, 2015, pp. 100-193.
-R. Allen, Global Economic History.
+Non Attending students Students who will not attend the course are advised to study the following texts: 1 R. Cameron, L. Neal, A Concise Economic History of the World: From Paleolithic Times to the Present, Oxford, Oxford University Press, 2015, pp. 100-193.
+2. R. Allen, Global Economic History.
 A Very Short Introduction, Oxford, Oxford University Press, 2011.
-Expected student workload For students attending full-time the individual study commitment is about 100 hours.
+Expected For students attending full-time the individual study commitment is about 100 student workload hours.
 For non-attending students is double the hours.
 Teaching Methods In person lessons, exercises during the lessons.
-Learning resources All the materials (in pdf or powerpoint) relating to the topics covered in the two modules that make up the course will be distributed to attending students.
-Support activities Written and oral exams related to all the topics covered in the two modules.
+All the materials (in pdf or powerpoint) relating to the topics covered in the two Learning resources modules that make up the course will be distributed to attending students.
+Support activities Written and oral exams related to all the topics covered.
 Foreign students can take tests and the final exam in English, if they prefer.
 Attendancy policy The attendancy policy is established by art.
 8 of the University teaching regulation.
 Assessment methods The course includes intermediate assessment tests.
 The final exam will be oral.
-The final exam will be graded according to the following table Grades Knowledge and comprehension Analysis and synthesis bibliographic references

-Fail Important Gaps, Mistakes Irrilevant, Inappropriate use of digressions and generalizations Not able 18-20 Minimal orientation skills Evident imperfections Barely sufficient Barely sufficient 21-23 Superficial knowledge Correct method supported by coherent presentation Able 24-26 Good knowledge Correct method supported by coherent presentation Able 27-29 Remarkable knowledge, Remarkable abilities of analysis and synthesis Able to focus the subject logically and coherently 30-30L Excellent knowledge Excellent analysis and synthesis skills Able to focus the subject logically and coherently
+The final exam will be graded according to the following table Grades Knowledge and Use of Analysis and comprehension synthesis bibliographic references Fail Important Gaps, Mistakes Irrilevant, Inappropriate use of digressions and generalizations Not able 18-20 Minimal orientation skills Evident imperfections Barely sufficient Barely sufficient 21-23 Superficial knowledge Correct method supported by coherent presentation Able 24-26 Good knowledge Correct method supported by coherent presentation Able 27-29 Remarkable knowledge, Remarkable abilities of analysis and synthesis Able to focus the subject logically and coherently 30-30L Excellent knowledge Excellent analysis and synthesis skills Able to focus the subject logically and coherently